opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/ProgrammingSequences.md

 ```

 This code block takes care of declaring and registering all parameters on which the code block depends and on describing the experimental sequence part that is executed when the code block is selected.
+Registering the parameters automatically creates a user interface entry for them, safes/loads them to/from disk and transfers them to the data analysis program with each run.

 In the following, we introduce how experimental sequences are programmed, and then how such sequences are used to define code blocks of the experimental sequence, utilities or Idle and WakeUp safety functions.